Skip to main content

 Note: Please record the output from the above commands, they will help identify FileVault enabled users if this workflow does not immediately resolve the issue.

-4. REBOOT the Mac (mandatory for the deferral cancelation to work).
+4. REBOOT the computer (mandatory for the deferral cancelation to work).

-5. Log in with the correct user and enforce FileVault again via either profile or policy.
+6. Log in with the correct user to try and enable FileVault again.